How to Buy Call Options

 We will be focusing on the 170 strike call.
 To cue the call-up, right-click on the options row, hover over “BUY,” and then click “Single.”

 This will cue up the order window at the bottom of the screen.
 Make sure to adjust your quantity to your desired size.
 Most likely it will start with a default of 10, and that could possibly be an inappropriate position size for you.

-As far as the order type goes, we do a limit order in the video.
+4. Regarding the order type, we do a limit order in the video.
 The reason for using a limit order is that it protects you from paying more than desired on the particular trade.
-If we were to use a market order, the ideal scenario is we get filled within the bid and the ask, but oftentimes (especially in volatility) you can get a really bad fill that diminishes the risk/reward of the trade upon entry.
+If we were to use a market order, the ideal scenario is we get filled within the bid and the ask, but often (especially in volatility) you can get a really bad fill that diminishes the risk/reward of the trade upon entry.

-When buying a call, the max loss you can take on the trade is the price you paid for it.
+6. When buying a call, the max loss you can take on the trade is the price you paid for it.
 Theoretically, your max profit on the trade is infinite should the underlying financial instrument that the option is a derivative of would continue to accelerate in price.
-After a quick look at the order window, it takes one more click of “Send” and your order is sent!
+One more click of “Send” and your order is sent!

-Now it is time to confirm and send the order!
-Congrats on completing your first call option trade.
+9. Then it is time to confirm and send the order!
+Congratulations on learning how to buy call options!

 If you want to learn more, join Simpler Trading in the Simple Free Trading Room.
 Sign up today, and join a community of traders led by a professional trader who can guide and mentor you through a trading session.
 Don’t trade alone!